odinje/puppet-suricata/README.md

 * Configuration files and directories (created and written to)
 * Packages/service/configuration files for Suricata.
-* Creating of log files
+* Log files from Suricata

 ### Beginning with suricata

-To have suricata installed with basic setup,  declare the suricata class.
+To have the Puppet-Suricata module installed with a basic setup, declare the suricata class.

 ```puppet
   include '::suricata'
 ```

 The Puppet modules applies a default configuration based on your operating system.
 By default it will use your first interface as montior interafce for Suricata and applies a minimal suricata.yaml configuration.
+For more configuration option please see the suricata.yaml on the [Suricata Github clone repository](https://github.com/inliniac/suricata/blob/master/suricata.yaml.in) and the [Suricata Documentation](http://jasonish-suricata.readthedocs.io/en/latest/configuration/suricata-yaml.html).

 ## Usage